Francis Bacon: North America

-Bacon played a leading role in establishing the British colonies in North America, especially in Virginia, the Carolinas and Newfoundland in northeastern Canada.
+Bacon played a leading role in establishing the British colonies in North America, especially in Virginia, the Carolinas, and Newfoundland.
 His government report on "The Virginia Colony" was submitted in 1609.
 In 1610 Bacon and his associates received a charter from the king to form the Tresurer and the Companye of Adventurers and planter of the Cittye of London and Bristoll for the Collonye or plantacon in Newfoundland, and sent John Guy to found a colony there.
 Thomas Jefferson, the third President of the United States, wrote: "Bacon, Locke and Newton.
 I consider them as the three greatest men that have ever lived, without any exception, and as having laid the foundation of those superstructures which have been raised in the Physical and Moral sciences".

 In 1910, Newfoundland issued a postage stamp to commemorate Bacon's role in establishing the colony.
 The stamp describes Bacon as "the guiding spirit in Colonization Schemes in 1610".
 Moreover, some scholars believe he was largely responsible for the drafting, in 1609 and 1612, of two charters of government for the Virginia Colony.
 William Hepworth Dixon considered that Bacon's name could be included in the list of Founders of the United States.